 Whilst the parts were being assembled I was sorting out what capacity we had for the manufacturing and sourcing orders from the RCA offices around Europe.
 This must have been difficult as all this catalogue had been with EMI since the early 60's - we also had to contend with Motown constantly changing what quantities they wanted shipped to the USA.
 This was a problem for them as the CD format wasn't launched in the US until October 1983 so they had no sales history or existing market on which to make a judgement.

-There was a shortage of manufacturing capacity around the world with only the majors being able to afford the required massive investment in the hi-tech plant needed to make CDs at a viable volume.
+As stated there was a global shortage of manufacturing capacity, due to the rapid adoption of the CD format with only the majors being able to afford the required massive investment in the hi-tech plant needed to make CDs at a viable volume.
 We were short too but during the summer our VP, Alan Cornish had come up with another great idea.
 RCA Europe had orders and a fast growing market and but had totally exhausted the manufacturing capacity it had under it's contract with PolyGram.
-RCA US however had capacity (via a production facility deal in Japan) but only the promise of a market yet to materialise (and they weren't ready product-wise).
+RCA US however had capacity (via a production facility deal with Nippon Columbia in Japan) but only the promise of a market yet to materialise (and they weren't ready product-wise).
 The right thing to do commercially was to switch the US capacity to Europe.
 Sounds straightforward but the internal politics was phenomenal - letting the Europeans take the lead in a new lucrative market? - RCA was a very large american corporate and the US was then the largest market for recorded music in the world.
 Subsidiaries don't tell the parent what to do let alone take their resources.
 It wasn't going to be easy.
 The argument raged on for a couple of weeks until someone very senior indeed agreed that temporary use of the US facility would handed over to Europe in the wider interests of the Group.

 The guys at Nippon Columbia put their all into their work but played even harder.
 It was amazing what whisky fans these guys were of an evening - they went through personality changes as they left the building and whilst they worked incredibly hard, boy they knew how to play!
 I was jet lagged virtually throughout the trip so by the Wednesday I had to ask for an evening off!

-Being October and due to the Nippon Columbia/Denon connection, one day they took me to the Tokyo Audio Fair, at the time the most important event in the consumer electronics business calendar.
+Being October and due to the Nippon Columbia/Denon connection, they took me to the Tokyo Audio Fair, at the time the most important event in the consumer electronics business calendar.
 The equipment I saw there was amazing but the emphasis was on two systems both with very different futures ahead of them in Europe.
 Video Laser Discs were all the rage and I was told constantly that VHS was about to die.
-Of course this never happened - well not due to Laser Discs anyway - they doomed as carriers of media but no facility to record on them.
+Of course this never happened - well not due to Laser Discs anyway - they were doomed as media carriers without the capability to record on them.

 I returned to London at the end of the week and Tats and co. were good to their word and proved NCC to be a reliable, flexible supplier who was a pleasure to work with over the next 12 months.
 Whilst waiting for the first shipments to arrive we started working on the second batch of releases and yes the Stevie Wonder album did arrive, together with more Compact Command Performances; Lady Sings the Blues; The infamous twofers; The Wonder catalogue; The Motown Story and all - Nice work eh?

 As it turns out we manufactured the two Lionels in Germany at PolyGram and these Compact Command Performances in Japan at Nippon Columbia.
 Owners of these early copies will know that they have these as they will have the MCD or TCD numbers and the Japanese copies will have Biem/Jasrac and "Made in Japan" on them (JASRAC is the mechanical rights society for Japan).
 If you have these you have one of the first CDs of Motown music ever produced anywhere.
 I would estimate that we made no more than about 5,000 of each of these titles in Japan in this way.
-The production would move to the Matsushita factory in the US in 1984/5 for the US market and we would bring the top sellers back to Germany via Polygram and Sonopress (Bertelsmann).
+The production for the USA would move to the Matsushita factory in the US in 1984/5 and we would bring the top sellers back to Germany via Polygram and Sonopress (Bertelsmann) for Europe.

 So not quite a short story but very important to me; possibly in the success of Motown at that time and definitely for RCA.
 Through this RCA won the worldwide licensing rights for all Motown product and Motown got a foothold in the CD market way in advance of their competitors.